AElfProject/aelf-docs/docs/Tools/chain-sdk/csharp-sdk/index.md

 You can see how the Web API of the node works at `{chainAddress}/swagger/index.html`.
 For example, on a local address: `http://127.0.0.1:1235/swagger/index.html`.

-Here are the examples and code snippets for interacting with the AElf Web API using the `AElfClient` instance.
+Here are the examples and code snippets for interacting with the aelf Web API using the `AElfClient` instance.

 ### 1. Create Instance

-Create a new instance of AElfClient and set the URL of an AElf chain node.
+Create a new instance of AElfClient and set the URL of an aelf chain node.

 ```csharp
 using AElf.Client.Service;